ABOUT

 Linda Mullen is the owner & founder of Grace & Diggs.

-She credits a love of found shapes to childhood weekends spent roaming the woods with her feral friends where they built secret forts, wove dandelion crowns, and daydreamt their way through summer days.
+She credits a love of found shapes to childhood weekends spent roaming the woods with her feral friends.
+They built secret forts, wove dandelion crowns, and daydreamt their way through summer days.

 Linda's current work is an anchor to those days.
 In re-imagining found materials, she remembers what is was to build whole worlds from a few scraps or create narratives from unexpected shapes.

-Linda has practiced architecture and been a teacher - professions that are helpful to her current work in unexpected ways.
+Linda has practiced architecture and been a teacher - professions that gave her a foundational love of storytelling which she draws on in her current pursuits.

 Originally, Grace & Diggs was a brick & mortar shop that featured handcrafted items for the home.